CSPH 5643 - Horse as Teacher: Equine-Assisted Activities & Therapies (EAAT)

 Five domains of practice in EAAT are covered and include physical, social, cognitive, psychological and spiritual contexts.

-The course presents historical and theoretical concepts which helped develop various types of EAATs, and how the growth of EAAT nationally and internationally has continued to mold the profession.
-Students will learn to describe safety guidelines, best practices as they are currently known, and precautions and contraindications in EAAT sessions.
+The course presents concepts which helped develop various types of EAATs and shape the practice.
+Students will learn the necessity for safety guidelines and precautions/contraindications in EAAT sessions.

 At the conclusion of the course, students will be able to:

-1. Discuss the history and theory within the broader field of Animal-Assisted Interactions (AAI) and how these have influenced all forms of EAAT.
+- Discuss how the history and theory within the broader field of Animal-Assisted Interactions (AAI) and how these have influenced all forms of EAAT.

-3. Recognize principles and practical applications when providing EAAT to impact human goals and objectives.
+- Examine principles and practical applications when providing EAAT to users from various populations.

-5. Engage in hands-on experiences with equines in an effort to understand the basic tenants of planning and facilitating EAAT programs and services.
+- Observe trained horses performing EAAT to better understand the basic tenets of planning and facilitating EAAT programs and services.